Ben Leman

-Benjamin Henry Leman (born January 31, 1976) was a Republican member of the Texas House of Representatives for District 13.
+Benjamin Henry Leman (born January 31, 1976) is a former Republican member of the Texas House of Representatives for District 13.

 Political positions

 Leman considers himself a conservative Republican.
 He opposes abortion, gun control legislation, regulation on business, and illegal immigration.

 Personal life

 Leman was born in Magnolia, Texas.
 He's a 4th generation Texan.
 He graduated from the University of Texas at Austin with a BBA in finance.
 He married his wife Christie in 2004 and they have four children.
 Leman and his family have lived in Grimes County for 13 years.
 He and his family run a cow/calf operation, his children show animals at county fairs, they are active in the 4H-Club, and participate in youth sports.
 The Lemans are members of St. Stanislaus Catholic Church in Anderson.

 Career

 Leman is the co-founder of Merrimac Manufacturing, Inc. an oil and gas equipment manufacturing company.
 As CEO of the company grew to over 100 employees and 25 stocking locations around the world.
 Leman sold the company in 2012 to a publicly traded company.